CommandAPI/docs/docs/en/create-commands/arguments/types/ranged-arguments.md

 This allows you to let users define a range of values, which can be used to limit a value, such as the number of players in a region or for a random number generator.

-## The IntegerRange & FloatRange class
+## The IntegerRange & DoubleRange class

-The CommandAPI returns an `IntegerRange` from the `IntegerRangeArgument`, and a `FloatRange` from the `FloatRangeArgument`, which represents the upper and lower bounds of the numbers provided by the command sender, as well as a method to check if a number is within that range.
+The CommandAPI returns an `IntegerRange` from the `IntegerRangeArgument`, and a `DoubleRange` from the `DoubleRangeArgument`, which represents the upper and lower bounds of the numbers provided by the command sender, as well as a method to check if a number is within that range.

 The `IntegerRange` class has the following methods: